ncteisen/grpc-prober-generators/README.md

 ## How to use

-To see an example of the generator working, we will use the cpp helloworld example that can be found under examples/cpp/helloworld of the main gRPC repo.
-The README assumes that you have this repo in the same directory as the main grpc repo.
+To see an example of the generator working, we will use the file `protos/helloworld.proto`

 The simplest way to start is to use the generator python script.
 This does a lot of the metawork associated with getting the generated client running.

 ```
-python generate.py --proto ../grpc/examples/protos/helloworld --language c++ go
+python generate.py --proto protos/helloworld --language c++ go
 ```

-This will create two new directories, helloworld_cpp and helloworld_go.
+This will create two new directories, `generated_probers/helloworld_cpp` and `generated_probers/helloworld_go`.
 Each of these directories will contain the generated clients.
 To invoke each client:

 ```
-./helloworld_cpp/generated_client --server_port 8080
+bazel run generated_probers/helloworld_cpp:generated_helloworld_client --server_port 50051
-./helloworld_go/helloworld.grpc.client.pb.go --server_port 8080
+go run generated_probers/helloworld_go/helloworld.grpc.client.pb.go --server_port 50051
 ```

 ## Design